Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -Authentication
-Specifies the type of authentication used.
+A string specifying the type of authentication used.
 Valid values are:

 - Certificate